Audio Attacks and Defenses against AED Systems -- A Practical Study: Methodology

 \subsection{Evasion Attacks}

-An adversarial example is defined as a sample of input data which has been slightly modified in a way that is intended to cause a machine learning algorithm to misclassify it~\cite{kurakin2016adversarial}.
+An adversarial example is defined as a sample of input data which has been modified in a way that is intended to cause a machine learning algorithm to misclassify it~\cite{kurakin2016adversarial}.
 We implement two variants of evasion attacks based on two forms of audio noise, namely \emph{background} and \emph{white} noise.
+Both are easy and fast to generate, able to be crafted practically on the spot of the attack.

 Every practical application that deals with audio signals also deals with the issue of noise.
 As stated by Prasadh et al.~\cite{prasadh2017efficiency}, ``natural audio signals are never available in pure, noiseless form.''
 As such, even under ideal conditions, natural noise may be present in the audio being in use.
-Some common types of noise are: \begin{itemize} \item \emph{White noise}: as pointed out by~\cite{edmonds2006abstraction}, happens when ``each audible frequency is equally loud,'' meaning no sound feature, ``shape or form can be distinguished''; \item \emph{Gaussian noise}: This noise can arise in amplifiers or detectors, having a probability density function that is proximal to real world scenarios \cite{rajaratnam2018noise}.
-Gaussian noise is noise distributed in a normal, bell-shaped like fashion; \item \emph{Pink noise}: also known as flicker noise, is a random process with an average power spectral density inversely proportional to the frequency of the input signal~\cite{isar2016pink}; \item \emph{Cauchy noise}: similar to gaussian noise and its bell shaped curve, the Cauchy noise distinguishes itself by presenting a density function with a shape that has a higher density at center and also has a longer tail~\cite{ito2016recognition}. \end{itemize} While all of these noises can be used by an adversary, we chose \textbf{white noise} as type of audio disturbance, since this noisy variant is widely adopted by different research across ~\cite{dahlan2018,vashuki2012automaticnoise, montillet2013extractingwhite}.
+We use \emph{White noise}, which as pointed out by~\cite{edmonds2006abstraction}, happens when ``each audible frequency is equally loud,'' meaning no sound feature, ``shape or form can be distinguished.''
+While other types of noise, such as \emph{Gaussian noise}, and \emph{Pink noise}, can be used by an adversary, we chose \textbf{white noise}, since this noisy variant is widely adopted by different research across~\cite{dahlan2018,vashuki2012automaticnoise, montillet2013extractingwhite}.
 We also considered \textbf{background noise}.
 This variant is represented by all sorts of noise occurring during the normal course of business, and that may overlay to any sound of interest.
-Examples of such noise would be that of people talking, active vehicle traffic, music playing, etc. This type of noise is ubiquitous in day-to-day life, specially in a home scenario, and the adversaries can add such noise, e.g., music, even without others noticing their malicious intent.
+Examples of such noise would be that of people talking, active vehicle traffic, music playing, etc.

 Note that in our tests, both forms of noise are added to the audio samples, and only then other subsequent processing will occur, including the required spectrogram generation, ensuring the practicality of the attack.
 The same holds true for the third-party equipment tests, as the disturbances are added when these devices are actively listening for glass break sounds, being introduced to the environment through loudspeakers.
 The pseudo-code in Algorithm~\ref{alg1} and Algorithm~\ref{alg2} shows the mechanism for the addition of background and white noises to a given audio sample.